WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/card-reversal-flow.md

-Reverse operation is typically used in case Purchase, Terminal Authorization or Capture transaction was created accidentally and hence needs to be reversed.
+_REVERSE_ operation is typically used in case Purchase, Terminal Authorization or Capture transaction was created accidentally and hence needs to be reversed.

 ## Reverse Operation

-In order to reverse Purchase, Terminal Authorization or Capture transaction, make a [`POST /v1/sales`](https://switch.wirecard.com/mswitch-server/v1/sales) call:
+In order to reverse Purchase, Terminal Authorization or Capture transaction, make a<br/>[`POST /v1/sales`](https://switch.wirecard.com/mswitch-server/v1/sales) call:

 ### Request